Three Important Skills for Kids – Coding, Chess, Creativity

 Coding is no longer an option; it has become an essential life skill for young people as it develops many other life skills that help them throughout their lives.

-Coding is about much more than teaching technology.
+Coding for children is about much more than teaching technology.
 It incorporates logic, problem-solving, creativity, learning from the failures, communication, and collaboration in an engaging way for children of all ages.

 Chess For Kids